SmartlyDressedGames/Unturned-Docs/docs/source/assets/ItemAsset/ClothingAsset.rst

 **Proof_Fire** *flag*: Specified if it should exhibit the fireproof property.
 Only applicable to shirts and pants.
 When a fireproof shirt and fireproof pants are worn together, the player will be immune to fire damage.

 **Proof_Radiation** *flag*: Specified if it should exhibit the radiation-proof property.
 Only applicable to pants, shirts, and masks.
 When a radiation-proof mask is worn, the player will not be damaged by standard deadzones.
 When radiation-proof pants, a radiation-proof shirt, and a radiation-proof mask are worn together, the player will not be damaged by full-suit deadzones.
 The protection only lasts for as long as the radiation-proof mask's item quality remains greater than 0%.
-The mask's quality will deplete over time while inside of a deadzone. `Radiation filters <FilterAsset.rst>`_ can be used to replenish a radiation-proof mask's quality.
+The mask's quality will deplete over time while inside of a deadzone. :ref:`Radiation filters <doc_itemasset_filter>` can be used to replenish a radiation-proof mask's quality.

 **Mirror_Left_Handed_Model** *bool*: Clothing should be mirrored when the player is left-handed.
 Only applicable to vests, backpacks, masks, glasses, and hats.
 Defaults to true.